claus-codes/tutorials/README.md

   ...
 }
 ```
-The [`if...else` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) allows execution of code when the *condition*, which is an expression, evaluates as `true`.
+A major part of software is *conditional execution of code*.
+The [`if...else`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) statement allows execution of code when the *condition*, which is an expression, evaluates as `true`.

 Conditional execution starts with the `if` keyword, followed by an opening parenthesis `(`, a condition expression, and a closing parenthesis `)`.